-This course emphasizes the scope and methodology of microeconomics.
+ECON 203 Principles of Micro-Economics (3-0-3)This course emphasizes the scope and methodology of microeconomics.
 Economic principles to describe consumer and business, behavior and the processes of price determination and resource allocation will be discussed.
 The course focuses upon the understanding and application of economic tools to problems in competition, international trade and taxation.
-Prerequisite: Students must be currently enrolled in or have completed MATH 124 or higher.
+Prerequisite: MATH 135 or higher.